JeanRessouche/SouchProd.EntityFrameworkCore.Firebird/README.md

 Work in progress at an early stage, **not** production ready, but now beta ready.

-  - BLOB & CLOB only partially supported.
+  - Migrations partially supported.

   - Table Inludes not yet supported.

   - Scaffolding not yet supported.

-  - Migrations not yet supported.

 ## Roadmap